Hemideina femorata: Habitat preferences

-Weta are often found in vacated tunnels in branches or trunks of trees, which are often initially made by other insects.
-These tunnels are termed as galleries, as the tree wetas are said to enlarge and clean their tunnels.
+Wētā are often found in vacated tunnels in branches or trunks of trees, which are often initially made by other insects.
+These tunnels are termed as galleries, as the tree wētās are said to enlarge and clean their tunnels.
 A report in 2001 has been reported that H. femorata occupy a wide variety of trees, including kanuka (Kunzea ericoides), lacebark (Hoheria angustifolia), mahoe (Melicytus ramiflorus), broadleaf (Griselinia littoralis) tree fuchsia (Fuchsia excorticata) and beech (Fuscospora solandri).
 The research by Townsend in 1997 found that H. femorata were found significantly more within kanuka.
 Field and Sandlant in 2001 reported that H. femorata was found in at an altitude of 320 m or less within kanuka even if the kanuka extended above 320 m.
-Tree weta tend to show a preference for living in groups.
+Tree wētā tend to show a preference for living in groups.